 - 1. Provide students with lessons of the highest standards - 2.
 Identify gaps in learning and support students to make progress - 3.
 Ensure that all students are able to access learning opportunities by improving reading and numeracy levels. - 4.
-Support student behaviour to ensure students are engaged in their learning - 5.
-Promote good attendance of PP students
+Support student behaviour to ensure students are engaged in their learning. - 5.
+Promote good attendance of PP students - 6.
+Support the positive mental health of PP students.

 The key focus of the PP strategy is to provide high quality teaching for all PP students, especially in the areas where greatest support is needed.
-Teaching and Learning work will be centred around providing outstanding teaching in all lessons, ensuring appropriate challenge for PP students and overcoming barriers caused by lower levels of literacy, including improving students' vocabulary.
+Teaching and Learning work will be centred around providing outstanding teaching in all lessons, ensuring appropriate challenge for PP students and overcoming barriers caused by lower levels of reading, including improving students' vocabulary, oracy and writing.

-Student need has changed considerably due to the disruption caused by Covid 19.
-The PP plan over the next 3 years must also a) address gaps in learning caused by absence from school, b) promote good attendance in school and manage incidents where this is not possible, c) support student behaviour and re-engagement in school, and d) accelerate the progress of those students not at expected levels.
+The PP plan over the next 3 years must a) address gaps in learning caused by absence from school (covid legacy), b) promote good attendance in school and manage incidents where this is not possible, c) support student behaviour and engagement in school, including plans to support the positive mental health of PP students, and d) accelerate the progress of those students not at expected levels.

-To support this work we will be using the National Tutoring Programme to add to the capacity by employing an Academic Mentor for the school year 2021/22.
+To support this work, we will be using the National Tutoring Programme to enable students with poor attendance at school to catch up with their peers.